We hand-pick all products. When you buy something, we may earn a commission.

 Iron Heart

-Built for riders and hard workers, Iron Heart has become the benchmark for heavyweight Japanese denim.
+Built for riders, hard workers, and die-hard selvedge enthusiasts, Iron Heart has become the benchmark for heavyweight Japanese denims and razor-sharp cuts.

-Their jeans are engineered for endurance—each pair a blend of rugged construction, refined details, and slow, steady fades that reward long-term wear.
+Their jeans are engineered for endurance—each pair a blend of rugged construction and refined details.
+Their denims are notoriously stubborn but reward patient and hard-wearing faders.

 Samurai Jeans

-Built on a philosophy of strength and discipline, this Osaka-based maker treats denim like a martial art.
-Every pair is made with precision and purpose, designed to test both the fabric and the wearer.
+Built on a philosophy of strength and discipline, this Osaka-based maker treats jeansmaking like it’s a martial art, crafting each pair with precision and purpose.

 Big John